cyclecycle/luscient-grakn-demo/README.md

 You can change the code to point to a different .gql query file.

 Beyond that, you can explore and query the graph through any of the normal methods of interacting with Grakn.

+## Issues

+Future changes to the API may break things.

+Feel free to contact me:

+luscient.tech@gmail.com